The Popular Morocco Tour

 Day 7Agdz – Ouarzazate – Ait BenHaddou – High Atlas – Marrakech

-This morning we will be traveling along the Berber villages along the green fields of the Draa Valley.
-Then crossing the barren ranges of Sahro to Ouarzazate known as the “Hollywood of Morocco”.
-It is possible to visit the Taouirirt and the cinematographic museum before continuing onto the Kasgah Ait BenHaddou.
-This World Heritage site and the backdrop of many Hollywood blockbusters such as Gladiator, Indiana Jones, Lawrence of Arabia and is a must visit on your Morocco Tour.
-Walk along the ruined buildings, climb to the top hill where the granary offers a spectacular view over the village and the surrounding countryside.
-Then time to cross the High Atlas Mountains to Marrakech via the Tizi n Tichka Pass that is full of stunning views peppered by Berber villages.
+This morning we will pass the Berber villages along the green fields of the Draa Valley.
+We then cross the barren ranges of Sahro to Ouarzazate, known as the “Hollywood of Morocco”.
+It is possible to visit the Taouirirt and the Cinema Museum before continuing onto the Kasbah Ait BenHaddou.
+This World Heritage site and the backdrop of many Hollywood blockbusters such as Gladiator, Indiana Jones, and Lawrence of Arabia is a must-visit on your Morocco Tour.
+Walk along the ruined buildings and climb to the top hill where the granary offers a spectacular view over the village and the surrounding countryside.

 Reviews